marzooqy/anycrc/README.md

 35
 ```

-This module will sometimes compute the CRC in parallel using multiple processors.
-To disable parallelism, use:
+This module will compute the CRC in parallel if the data is large enough.
+If you want to disable parallelism use:

 ```python
 >>> anycrc.set_parallel(False)